openSUSE/lftp-concourse-resource/README.md

 * `url`: URL of the remote server, directory listing must be enabled.
 * `regexp`: The pattern to match filenames against within the servers directory listing.
 Only `(.*)` is supported.
 It's only supported once and gets translated to `([0-9.-]*)`.
+TODO: update
+* `loose_matching`: If set to `true` the `regexp` pattern matching is not translated, so it matches against all characters.

 ## Example